CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/README.md

 # HR_MANAGEMENT_SYSTEM

-The python file aims to generate vCard files based on data from a CSV file
+Generates visiting cards and QRCODE for a list of employees provided in a CSV file

 ## Files:

-1. gensheets.py
+1. genvcard.py
-2. genvcard.py
+2. test_genvcard.py
-3. test_genvcard.py
+3. spec.txt
-4. specification.txt
+4. sample_employee.csv
-5. employee.csv

 ## USAGE